BWMosher/BWMosher/README.md

-- 👋 Hi, I’m @BWMosher
+- 👋 Hi, I’m BWMosher
 - 👀 I’m interested in not dying from COVID in NYC
-- I’m a teacher by day and 💢angery coder by night
+- I’m a teacher by day and coder by night
-- 📫 Catch me on twitter at this handle

 <!---
 BWMosher/BWMosher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.